 Fortunately, DFIN helps companies all over the globe handle the complexities of financial reporting in today's business environment.
 Our customers have access to our signature ActiveDisclosure software, which offers cloud-based, collaborative financing reporting in a secure system.
 ActiveDisclosure supports iXBRL tagging, taking the complexity out of compliance.

 The SEC formally adopted iXBRL in 2018, to be incorporated during a three-year rollout.
-As time runs out to begin filing in iXBRL, get the help you need from a company trusted by major players.
-Turn to the experts at DFIN.
+As filing in iXBRL is now the expectation, get the help you need from a company trusted by major players.
+Turn to the experts at DFIN for comprehensive XBRL filing services that put you on solid footing and ensure you have all the resources you need.